-If you elect to take a refund, you forfeit service credit for the periods covered by your member contributions.
+If you elect to take a refund, you forfeit all service credit.

 Your refund will be processed after 60 days from the last date of the pay period for which contributions were paid.

 You are not eligible for a refund under the following conditions: